dan-nagle/h2m/README.txt

 In all cases, comments in the code should point out the problem.

-Names Begining With "_": Names will be prepended with h2m in order to create a legal identifier.
+Names Beginning With "_": Names will be prepended with h2m in order to create a legal identifier.
 Warnings will be printed to standard error when a name is changed.
 A user must change names in the C files to allow interoperability.
 Optionally, the -auto-bind or -b option can perform some Fortran to C binding